arnohaase/rust-for-java-devs/README.md

 you hit a wall trying to do stuff that "should be simple", try `Arc` instead.
 And don't worry, this will feel natural pretty soon.

+### Design for ownership and mutability

+One of the Rust's core rules basically says that **mutation requires exclusive access**.
+This is of course a simplification, and there are ways around this (`Cell`, atomic data types, ...), but the rule is pretty fundamental and is omnipresent in practice.

+It boils down to "shared state is read-only".
+You can work around this e.g. by adding a `Mutex` as a level of indirection and keep doing Java-style design, but that will likely feel weird and complex.

+In idiomatic Rust, you plan your abstractions and data structures around ownership and mutability.
+It may lead to splits between mutable and immutable data that you would combine into a single Java class.

+Question your Java-based intuition and experience for creating abstractions, and embrace Rust design as a new paradigm.
+That will probably feel weird at first (it did for me), but it will likely lead to new insights as well once you embrace it.

 ### Traits, Fat Pointers and Dynamically Sized Types

 In memory, a Rust `struct` consists only of its fields.
 There is no run-time